gnicol/GitSwarm/perforce_swarm/doc-ee/update/README.md

     ```

     If you find that GitSwarm EE does not seem to be operating correctly
-    after the upgrade, it could be that one or more GitSwarm EE services
+    after the update, it could be that one or more GitSwarm EE services
     did not restart correctly.
 Should this happen, run:

     ```bash
-    sudo gitswarm-rake gitswarm:restart
+    sudo gitswarm-ctl restart
     ```

 # New configuration options